appacademy/unified-setup/nodejs-setup.md

 Now that we have nvm installed and ready to go, we can use it to install a particular version of Node.JS.

-Currently in this course, we use version 12 of Node.JS.
-Version 14 is out but not all of the curriculum has been tested to work on Node.JS 14.
+Currently in this course, we use version 16.
+While 14 and 12 should work as well, they are missing newer language features that you may come accross and would like to use.

 > Note only stick to LTS versions of Node.JS.
 This stands for Long Term Support.
 > These are the stable versions of Node.JS.
 The Odd numbered releases such as 15